-DP & AOP Action No. What will we do about it?
+DP & AOP What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-EC.7.1 Work with partners on marketing the Murray region Partnerships with regional organisations add value to Council's tourism product Partner programs developed Director Strategic Planning and Development EC.7.1.1 Destination River Murray Council's alignment with the Destination Management Plan attracts funding to increase the tourism market in Berrigan Shire Council's tourism plans align with the Destination Management Plan Delivered by the Murray Regional Tourism Board Director Strategic Planning and Development EC.7.2 Develop and maintain a shire-wide marketing campaign Campaign attracts visitors to the Shire, supporting local business Campaign developed and implemented Director Strategic Planning and Development EC.7.3 Operate an accredited Visitor Information Centre Local tourism businesses access the greater suite of services offered by staff at the VIC including Australian Tourism Data Warehouse (ATDW) training, social media promotion, event calendar newsletter and industry networking events Visitor Information Centre in place and operating Director Strategic Planning and Development
+Action No. EC.7.1 Work with partners on marketing the Murray region Partnerships with regional organisations add value to Council's tourism product Partner programs developed Director Strategic Planning and Development EC.7.1.1 Destination River Murray Council's alignment with the Destination Management Plan attracts funding to increase the tourism market in Berrigan Shire Management Plan Delivered by Director Strategic Planning and Development EC.7.2 Develop and maintain a shire-wide marketing campaign Campaign attracts visitors to the Shire, supporting local business Campaign developed and implemented Director Strategic Planning and Development EC.7.3 Operate an accredited Visitor Information Centre Local tourism businesses access the greater suite of services offered by staff at the VIC including Australian Tourism Data Warehouse (ATDW) training, social media promotion, event calendar newsletter and industry networking events Visitor Information Centre in place and operating Director Strategic Planning and Development